 - Once the list of validators is finalized, Mina Foundation shall continue to delegate Foundation Voting Amount to the selected delegatees on a pro rata basis.
 Mina Foundation shall earn any staking rewards associated with such delegation; however, each selected validator will be allowed to keep 5% staking rewards.
 All voting rights associated with such delegation shall be exercisable by such validators, and Mina Foundation shall have no control over, and shall not seek to direct, influence or interfere with their voting.

 - Once every quarter, or more frequently as determined by Mina Foundation, Mina Foundation will review the list of validators to determine whether un-/re-delegation is appropriate with respect to any particular validator, taking into account the following exclusive factors:

 - updated Performance Scores, provided that any un-/re-delegation determination shall not include the number of blocks produced;

 - whether a particular validator exercises more than 5% of voting power;

 - whether a particular validator resides in the “old” chain (i.e., chain with less blocks produced) in the event a hard fork has happened;

 - whether a particular validator poses an AML/KYC concern;

 - whether any validator did not properly remit back the staking rewards; and

 - any regulatory investigation or adverse event affecting such validator’s reputation has occurred.

-The Board of Directors of Mina Foundation may consider in good faith and grant waivers or variances to any of the requirements set forth herein from time to time.
+The Board has established a delegation committee (“Delegation Committee”) and granted such a committee the authority to oversee and revise this Policy in accordance with the terms of the Policy.
+The Delegation Committee may consider in good faith and grant waivers or variances to any of the requirements set forth herein from time to time.